zazab/lsgs/README.md

 # lsgs
-If you have to work with tons of different git repositories, regulary switching context from one to another, then lsgs will help to track it state with ease.
+If you have to work with tons of different git repositories, regularly switching context from one to another, then lsgs will help to track it state with ease.

-### Istallation
+### Installation
 `go get github.com/zazab/lsgs`

 ### Usage